libreswitch/ops/docs/bgp_cli.md

 ```

 #### Description
-This command enables logging of BGP neighbor resets and status changes (up and down).
+This command enables logging of eBGP neighbor resets and status changes (up and down).

 #### Authority
 Admin user.